-The use of electric vehicles by residents within a strata corporation poses a new and interesting issue.
+The use of electric vehicles by residents within a strata corporation poses a new and interesting issue which most strata corporations have not yet faced.
 However, it is an issue that arises almost exclusively in apartment style strata corporations.

-Electric vehicles can be charged by simply plugging them into a regular 120 V outlet.
+Electric vehicles can be charged by simply plugging them into a regular 120V outlet.
 This means that any owner, tenant or occupant with an electric vehicle can charge it by simply plugging it into an existing outlet in the parking garage.
 Absent any restriction in the bylaws or rule, they arguably have every right to do so.
-The electricity supplied to that socket would be electricity for which the strata corporation pays.
+However, the electricity supplied to that socket would be electricity for which the strata corporation pays.
 Since it is a common expense, the cost of charging that vehicle is borne by all owners proportionate to the relative unit entitlement - see s.
 99 of the SPA.
 To many owners, that arrangement is considered to be unfair.